cleemesser/SocketTornad.IO/README.md

 For those of you who know Tornado already, do *not* call the `self.write` method unless you want things to act weird.  `self.write` still (in the current iteration) sends raw data to the client - but Socket.IO uses a wire format which requires certain encoding.
 Anything you pass via `self.write` will likely not be understood by the client.

-This is an example client:
+This is an example handler:

     class EchoHandler(SocketIOHandler):